Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 3. Chestnut Trail

-Chestnut Trail is among the easier walks here.
-It’s an official trail here that goes circularly starting from the Warren Road entrance.
+Chestnut Trail is among the more leisurely walks here.
+The official trail goes circularly, starting from the Warren Road entrance.
 The walk is 5 km long and has a precise altitude throughout.
 It’s your typical walking trail for all ages.

 The surrounding view of forest landscapes and grassland is amazing.
 After crossing Wanstead Park, the trail is decorated by three lakes: Ornamental Water, Heronry Pond, and Perch Pond.
 The view around these water bodies makes the trail more appealing.